 Safe materials in making water bottles

 When we buy stainless steel water bottles I think most of us assume they are safe, but how do you really know?
 You can be sure both Thinksport and Klean Kanteen test for the safety of the materials.
 Through thorough testing, these companies ensure their products are free from: PVC, PET, polyester, lead, cadmium, bisphenol-A (BPA), phthalates, and estrogenic activity.
 Yikes!
-Who knew all this could be found in a water bottle?
+Who knew you could find all this in a water bottle?
 Thinksport and Klean Kanteen have made it their mission to make products safe.

 We’ve done many water bottle reviews as we are always using reusable water bottles.
 Learn more about glass water bottles, best insulated water bottles and best fruit infused water bottles.
 Looking for a water bottle with a filter?
 Read about some great ones here.